 In 2004 as part of his Enrolled Nurse Certificate IV qualification, Stelios undertook mental health training at ‘H’ Ward, Rozelle Psychiatric Hospital, often simply referred to as Callan Park.
 One of his colleagues was assigned to the adjacent ‘A’ Ward, dedicated to ex-military personnel.
 Stelios heard stories of how these veterans, many now very old men, would still refer to each other by rank, would still want to march up and down the ward, and say things like “straighten up sergeant”.
 He did another rotation through ‘H’ ward at Callan Park when he completed his Nursing Degree in 2006, when only a few patients were left just before the hospital formally closed in 2007.

 In 2017 I applied to receive a copy of my grandfather’s WWII service record.
-Imagine my surprise when I received the copy and found a transcript of a letter dated 3 May 1983 from the Minister for Defence, Kim Beazley, addressed to Harold at ‘A’ Ward Rozelle Hospital!
+Imagine my surprise when I received the copy and found a transcript of a letter dated 3 May 1983 from the then Minister for Defence, Kim Beazley, addressed to Harold at ‘A’ Ward Rozelle Hospital!

 Harold was then 89 years old and suffering some form of mental illness had been admitted to the hospital where he wrote a letter on 7 March 1983 requesting formal recognition for his gallantry during WWI more than 65 years earlier.
 He died later the same year.
 Presumably his experiences on the Western Front had never left him.